gojko/cloudfront-ab-testing/article.md

       }
 ```

-Finally, the third function tracks users when they reach a goal, logs the fact about that to CloudWatch.
+Finally, the third function tracks users when they reach a goal, and logs the fact about that to CloudWatch.
 It also marks the user with a goal cookie tag to avoid double-counting.

 ```
 LogGoalFunction: